ArchCodeMonkey/hosts-updater/README.md

 The Hyper-V "Default Switch" provides an out of the box virtual network with NAT enabled to simplify creation of basic virtual machines.
 Unfortunately, it is recreated every time the host machine is restarted and uses a completely different IP address range each time.
 This causes problems when attempting to use the Windows *hosts* file to create entries that point to a test server running on a virtual machine.

-This script updates the *hosts* file with the current IP address of a specified Hyper-V virtual machine.
+This script updates the *hosts* file with the current IP address of any running Hyper-V virtual machines.
 This allows creating entries to enable access to local development web sites from the browser or SSH access to the virtual server without having to first identify the current IP address.

-**NOTE:** The virtual machine must be running for it to have an IP address, this script will attempt to start the virtual machine if it is not already active.
+**NOTE:** The virtual machine must be running for it to have an IP address, this script can optionally attempt to start a specified virtual machine if it is not already active.

 ## Setup